rrgmc/debefix/README.md

 Using the yaml tag `!dbfexpr` it is possible to define expressions on field values.

-Tables with rows can be declared at the top-level on inside a parent row using a special `_dbfdeps` field.
+Tables with rows can be declared at the top-level on inside a parent row using a special `!dbfdeps` tag.
 In this case, values from the parent row can be used, using the `parent:<fieldname>` expression.

 ## Install